saucecode/ripcord-api/README.md

 `retrieve_server_channels(serverid)`
 Retrieves a list of channels in the server given by `serverid`.
 This will return ALL channels that exist, including voice channels, and channels that you are not a member of.

+`retrieve_server_members(serverid)`
+Retrieves a list of members in the server given by `serverid`.
+Members who have a special nickname in `serverid` will have a 'nick' field.

 The working project name is `Communication Security is Mandatory`.